BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Experiments

-Representative visualized maps are depicted in in Fig.~\ref{fig:fineGrainedComp} (c).
-On one hand, as opposed to fine-grained classification and person re-identification, in the task of few-shot classification, attention maps generated by BR-NPA highlight~slighter larger areas of the object, while most of the local parts are still well determined and are distinguishable from each other.
-For instance, BR-NPA separates the wheels from the car body (rows 1-3) or the face from the hair (rows 4-6), which are all key relevant components for recognizing the corresponding categories.
+Representative visualized maps are depicted in in \cref{fig:fewshotComp}.
+On one hand, as opposed to fine-grained classification and person re-identification, in the task of few-shot classification, attention maps generated by BR-NPA highlight~slightly larger areas of the object, while most of the local parts are still well determined and are distinguishable from each other.
+For instance, BR-NPA separates the body from its head (rows 1-3 and 7-9) or the ears from the nose (rows 4-6), which are all key relevant components for recognizing the corresponding categories.
 These observations demonstrate the feasibility of adapting BR-NPA for few-shot learning classifications.
 Interestingly, unlike the visualization maps obtained in the task of fine-grained classification, the model tends to focus on the entire objects instead of finer regions in a few-shot regime, which also verifies the interpretability of the proposed models across tasks.
-On the other hand, B-CNN is not able to differentiate different local parts as it fails to generate more than one attention map.
-The regions highlighted by the Grad-CAM++ and AM approaches also cover the entire object, while the ones obtained through Grad-CAM are sparse and highlight no particular area (rows 3-6).
-Furthermore, Again, Guided Grad-CAM++ produces very noisy maps due to blurry input, which weaken the magnitudes of edge-pixels~\cite{sanityCheckForSalMap}.
+On the other hand, B-CNN is not able to differentiate different local parts as it only generates one meaningful attention map (in green), the other one (in red) exhibiting a seemingly degenerate behavior.
+Similarly, CA does not differentiate object parts either and exhibits an even more degenerate behavior.
+Again, the highlighted regions from Grad-CAM, Grad-CAM++, AM, RISE and Score-CAM approaches generally cover the entire objects, while the ones from Guided-Backpropagation, VarGrad, and SmoothGrad are extremely sparse, making it difficult to identify the important areas and also sometimes spread out randomly all over the image.